 Deferred outflows of resources are the consumption of net position by the University that are applicable to a future reporting period.
-At June 30, 2020 and 2019, the University's deferred outflows of resources were comprised of deferred charges related to pensions and other postemployment benefits (OPEB).
+The University's deferred outflows of resources are comprised of deferred charges related to pensions and other postemployment benefits (OPEB).